 Black Sails

-The first time I visited Greece, I spoke at a conference on Santorini island .
+The first time I visited Greece, I spoke at a conference on the island of Santorini.
 On my last night there, I attended a reception aboard a boat owned by one of the event sponsors.
-Receptions and cocktail parties have never been my thing, as the fear of making small talk with a bunch of strangers who expect me to be far more interesting than I am is always nerve-wracking.
-While looking for a place to hide as we cruised around the Aegean Sea, I met a member of the boat’s crew who gave me a history lesson on how that famous inlet of the Mediterranean got its name.
+Receptions and cocktail parties have never been my thing—the fear of making small talk with a bunch of strangers who expect me to be far more interesting than I am is always nerve-wracking.

 Signals deliver information.
 They don’t deliver meaning.